-National Prescription Drug Take-Back Day
+Prescription Drug Take-Back Day Saturday, October 24, 2020

 Nearly 44 people die every day in the U.S. due to prescription opioid overdose, according to the Centers for Disease Control and Prevention (CDC).
-National prescription drug take-back days have allowed the DEA and its partners to remove more than 4 millions pounds of these drugs from circulation.
+National prescription drug take-back days have allowed the DEA and its partners to remove more than 4 million pounds of these drugs from circulation.

-Drug take-back days began as a result of the Controlled Substance Act of 1970, which made no legal provisions for patients and caregivers to properly dispose of unwanted controlled substance prescriptions.
+Prescription drug take-back days began as a result of the Controlled Substance Act of 1970, which made no legal provisions for patients and caregivers to properly dispose of unwanted controlled substance prescriptions.

 The most recent data suggests that as many as 6.5 million Americans abuse prescription drugs.
 The National Institute on Drug Abuse also reports that as many as 48 million people (20 percent of the U.S. population) have used these substances in a non-medical way.